djkaty/Bin2Object/README.md

 # Bin2Object
-A BinaryReader which can deserialize arbitrary binary formats into objects.
+A BinaryReader and BinaryWriter which can serialize and deserialize arbitrary binary formats into objects and vice versa.

-Built against .NET Standard 2.1 (.NET Core 3.0).
+Built against .NET Standard 2.1 (.NET Core 3.1).

 See Tests\Tests.cs for usage examples.